fragrussu/sardunet/README.md

 ```
 git clone https://github.com/fragrussu/sardunet.git
 ```
-4. SARDU-Net tools are now available in the [`./sardunet/ainas`](https://github.com/fragrussu/sardunet/tree/master/ainas) folder (*ainas* means *tools* in [**Sardinian language**](http://sc.wikipedia.org/wiki/Limba_sarda)), while [`./sardunet/tutorials`](https://github.com/fragrussu/sardunet/tree/master/tutorials) contains a number of useful tutorials.
+4. SARDU-Net tools (i.e. classes and command-line scripts) are now available in the [`./sardunet/ainas`](https://github.com/fragrussu/sardunet/tree/master/ainas) folder (*ainas* means *tools* in [**Sardinian language**](http://sc.wikipedia.org/wiki/Limba_sarda)), while [`./sardunet/tutorials`](https://github.com/fragrussu/sardunet/tree/master/tutorials) contains a number of useful tutorials.
 5. You should now be able to use the code.
-Try to print the manual of a script, for instance of `extractvoxels_sardunet.py`, to make sure this is really the case:
+Try to print the manual of a tool, for instance of `train_sardunet_v1.py`, to make sure this is really the case:
 ```
-python ./sardunet/ainas/extractvoxels_sardunet.py --help
+python ./sardunet/ainas/train_sardunet_v1.py --help
 ```

 # SARDU-Net class and tutorials